 All VA facilities are mandated to use the Fastpay method.
 OGA facilities have the option to use either Fastpay (subject to Financial Service Center, Austin, TX approval) or Net 30 terms.

-A limited number and quantity of medical/surgical products are available through the PPV at the established contract price.
-The availability and delivery of medical/surgical items through the PPV contract shall be in limited quantities and made available strictly for outpatient pharmacy dispensing at the medical facility level.
+A limited number and limited quantities of medical/surgical products in the categories listed below at the established government contract prices.
+The availability and delivery of medical/surgical items through the PPV contract shall be in limited quantities strictly for outpatient pharmacy dispensing at the medical facility level.

 Available medical/surgical products fall under the following special item number (SIN) categories: